 Bud, Not Buddy is a terrific choice for a class novel study for several reasons:

 Bud, Not Buddy tells the story of a young boy living during the 1930’s Great Depression.
 Through this story students get a feel for this time in American history.
-The story tells of poverty, hardships, orphanages, hunger, soup kitchens, train hopping, and Hoovervilles.
+The story tells of poverty, hardships, and orphanages, hunger.
+Students read about several events of the Great Depression: soup kitchens, train hopping, and Hoovervilles.

 Bud, Not Bud is rich in figurative language.
 The author filled the novel with similes, metaphors, onomatopoeia, and so on.
 The novel even contains language that was made-up by the main character Bud.
 The author’s word choice really enhances the novel.

 Bud, Not Buddy is a Common Core Exemplary Text.
-This means that the novel contains complex language, advanced vocabulary, and other elements to challenge students.
+This means that the novel contains complex language.
+Advanced vocabulary and other elements challenge students.

 Teaching Ideas for the Book

-This is a free sample constructive response organizer.
+This is a free sample constructed response organizer.
 Just click on the image to download the pdf version.
 This constructive response organizer pairs well with the anchor chart above.

 Ways to Use the Graphic Organizer